akeneo/pim-api-docs/content/rest-api/pagination.md

 ## Offset method

-This is the default pagination type, available for all resources.
+This is the default pagination type.
+It's available for all the resources, except the reference entity record : only the search-after method is available for the reference entity record.

-It's the most common way to paginate resources (with an offset on query).
+The offset method is the most common way to paginate resources (with an offset on query), but it's less efficient than the search-after method.

 When you want to use the classical method on products, you can set the `pagination_type` query parameter to `page` but this is not mandatory since this is the default pagination.